 Colombo – Floor Lamp

-The design of the Colombo lamp, base, chrome stem and adjustable reflector, responds to the demands for clean shapes and technological functionality that go hand in hand with the concept and design of this great designer.
-The Colombo is a floor lamp with a dimmer giving direct and indirect light, a lacquered steel base, chromium-plated stem and a height adjustable reflector in lacquered aluminum.
+The design of the Colombo floor lamp with its base, chrome stem and adjustable reflector, responds to the demands for clean shapes and technological functionality that go hand in hand with the concept and design of the great designer Joe Colombo.
+Colombo is a floor lamp with a dimmer giving direct and indirect light, a lacquered steel base, chromium-plated stem and a height adjustable reflector in lacquered aluminum.

 Anodic bronze and Black stem